rsocket/rsocket/FAQ.md

 #### Future-Proofing

-There is no way to fully future-proof something, but we have made attempts to future-proof ReactiveSocket in the following ways:
+There is no way to fully future-proof something, but we have made attempts to future-proof RSocket in the following ways:

 - Frame type has a reserved value for extension
 - Error code has a reserved value for extension